haydenhargreaves/hhargreaves.net/src/journal/Self Hosted Git Server: Step-by-Step Guide.md

 Feel free to customize these settings as you see fit, but ensure you follow the provided directions.

-- Do not change the port's, http or ssh, these are internal ports!
+- Do not change the port's, HTTP or SSH, these are internal ports!
 To change the external ports, update the hosts ports in the docker container.
 - Leave the user as git, we set this up for a reason!
 - Disable the **self registration** toggle in the advanced settings section (at the bottom).